austintheriot/resonix/ideas/runtime-abstraction/audio-runtime-abstraction.md

 1. **Start with Option B** — remove `from_defaults()` constructors that hide channels, add `new(P, C, ...)` constructors.
 Clean up `producer()` / `consumer()` from the traits.
 This is the 80% solution with minimal new abstraction.

 2. **Add Option A on top** when a second runtime is actually needed (e.g., a WASM/WebAudio backend).
-The `ChannelRuntime` GAT trait makes the most sense once there are at least two concrete implementations to justify the abstraction.
+The `ChannelRuntime` trait makes the most sense once there are at least two concrete implementations to justify the abstraction.

 The webrtc.rs article's approach applies directly here — their `Runtime` trait abstracts over async spawn/timers/sockets; the analog for `resonix-audio` is a `ChannelRuntime` trait that abstracts over how samples move between the audio callback context and user code.